Last updated: May 27th, 2020

 - For Marketing.
 To help us market and advertise our services to you, including on third party websites.
 Cookies are used in connection with this to measure the performance of our advertising, attribute actions you take with our ads with actions you take on our services, deliver ad retargeting (serving ads based on your past interactions with our services), and target ads at similar audiences.

 - To Serve Ads.
 This is relevant to users of our free products only.
-Ad networks may use these technologies to display ads which they think will be more relevant to you.
-For more information, please see the “Displaying Third Party Ads” section above.
+Ad networks and affiliate networks may use these technologies to display ads which they think will be more relevant to you.
+For more information, please see the “Displaying Ads” section above.

 4.4.
 Your Choices